advik-2402/C35-Project/README.md

 # School Development Vote
-#### Vote, Support and develop the school
+#### Vote, Support and Develop your school

-Recommended only for the students of Nava Nalanda Santiniketan
+Recommended only for the students of Vibgyor High School